imoore76/ldlm-docs/ldlm/py/index.rst

 TLS Configuration
 --------------------

-Using TLS for LDLM client connections involves passing an :ref:`ldlm.TLSConfig<py/index:TLS Configuration>` object to the client on instantiation.
+Using TLS for LDLM client connections involves passing a :ref:`ldlm.TLSConfig<py/index:TLS Config>` object to the client on instantiation.

 .. code-block:: python